-- 5. Wine and spirits for sale.
+5. Wine and spirits for sale.
 To buy and have in their possession wine, except table wine, and spirits for sale to the public.
 Such wine and spirits shall be purchased by the commission directly and not through the State Purchasing Agent and shall be free from adulteration and misbranding.
-The commission shall in their purchases of liquors give priority, wherever feasible, to those products manufactured or bottled in this State. - 6.
-Notice to delist or stop purchases.
-Before any item listed by the commission is discontinued or delisted or before the commission issues any order to stop purchases of any item listed, they shall give the vendor of such items reasonable notice in writing of their intention to so delist or stop purchase of such items. - 7.
-Sell at retail.
-To sell at retail in state stores in original packages and for cash, either over the counter or by shipment to points within the State, wine, except table wine, and spirits of all kinds for consumption off the premises at state stores to be operated under the direction of the commission. - 8.
-Licensing.
-To issue and renew all licenses provided for by this Title and to hold hearings thereon.
-Prospective licensees who have been granted a license, effective at a future date, may, on approval of the commission, order liquor in advance of the effective date of the license and may advertise such effective date. - 9.
-Prevent sale to minors and others.
-To prevent the sale by licensees of wine and spirits to minors, persons under the influence of liquor or to an interdicted person. - 10.
-Act as review board.
+The commission shall in their purchases of liquors give priority, wherever feasible, to those products manufactured or bottled in this \$tate.

+6. Notice to delist or stop purchases.
+Before any item

+listed by the commission is discontinued or delisted or

+before the commission issues any order to stop purchases of

+any item listed, they shall give the vendor of such items reasonable notice in writing of their intention to so delist or stop purchase of such items.

+original packages and for cash, either over the counter or by shipment to points within the state, wine, except table wine, and spirits of all kinds for consumption off the premises at state stores to be operated under the direction of the commission.

+for by this Title and to hold hearings thereon.
+Prospective licensees who have been granted a license, effective at a future date, may, on approval of the commission, order liquor in advance of the effective date of the license and may advertise such effective date.

+9. Prevent sale to minors and others.
+To prevent the

+sale by licensees of wine and spirits to minors, persons

+under the influence of liquor or to an interdicted person.

+20. Act as review board.
 To act as a review board and on all appeals from the decisions of municipal officers, and except as provided by section 403, the decisions of the commission shall be final.
-All decisions of the commission acting as a review board must be approved by at least 2 members. - 11.
-Hearings.
-A single commissioner may conduct hearings in any matter pending before the commission.
+All decisions of the commission acting as a review board must be approved by at least 2 members.

+in any matter pending before the commission.
 He shall, after holding the hearing, file with the commission all papers connected with the case, a transcript of all the testimony and a report of his findings.
-The commission shall review the evidence and examine all papers and the findings of the single commissioner before rendering their decision. - 12.
-Oaths; subpoenas; witnesses.
+The commission shall review the evidence and examine all papers and the findings of the single commissioner before rendering their decision.

+Indent 5

+12. Oaths; subpoenas; witnesses.
 Any member of the commission may administer oaths and issue subpoenas for witnesses and subpoenas duces tecum to compel the production of books and papers relating to any question in dispute before them or to any matter involved in a hearing.
 Witness fees in all proceedings shall be the same as for witnesses before the Superior Court.
 Whoever, having been summoned as a witness by any member of the commission to appear before the commission, without reasonable cause fails to appear at the time and place designated in the subpoena or summons shall be punished, on complaint or indictment, by a fine of not more than \$100 or by imprisonment for less than one year.

-13. Food servicing organizations.
-To adopt rules, requirements and regulations permitting food servicing organizations catering to passengers on international flights to purchase wine and malt beverages from wholesale outlets or distributors, providing such wine and malt beverages are resold for consumption during international travel.

-§ 54.
-Duties of the State Liquor Commission
+Jan.
+1. 1/5 ->